How to Add More Power to Your Golf Swing: 4 Key Determinants to An Effective Swing

 Looking to add more power to your golf swing?
 Many amateur golfers think a well-defined upper body is a key to extra yardage on their drives, but they could be working for all the wrong muscle groups.
 Hitting the weight room is a good idea for golfers, but it’s essential to understand that a powerful swing doesn’t come from muscle-bound arms or big pecs.
 Actually, explosive swing force comes from the speed at which the ball is hit, and that increased speed comes from the ground up.
 Your leg strength, hip strength, and core strength/mobility are vital to a powerful swing.

 When you activate and ground down through the muscles in your core, you’re at the beginning of your drive, but your swing approach starts at your feet, and with the ground forces you can generate, and maximizing that force transfer up thru your body like a whip.
 Let’s take a look at some of the key components of a solid swing setup.
 Then, we’ll share our tips for improving core strength and mobility to add more power to that swing.
 Read on below to find out just how to become the scratch golfer you’ve always dreamed of being!
+You can also check out our post on the easy golf swing and how you can improve your core strength.

-There are four key determinants to the effectiveness of your set-up.
+There are four key determinants to the effectiveness of your setup.
 These are the grip, the windup, the downswing, and the release.

 1. The Grip